Spin Relaxation Times of Single-Wall Carbon Nanotubes

-where $y = \frac{H_0 - H_{\rm r}}{\Delta H}$, $H_{\rm r}$ is the resonance field, $\Delta H$ is the half-width and is equal to $\frac{1}{\gamma T_2}$, with $\gamma = \frac{g\mu_{\rm B}}{\hbar}$ and $\mu_{\rm B}$ the Bohr magneton.
-The weak form of Dysonian can be used here, because the conductivity and diffusion of the electrons in the SWCNT powder are both low as compared to a traditional metal.
-Nevertheless, unlike traditional magnetic resonance where the signal depends entirely on the imaginary part of the ac spin susceptibility, $\chi''$, the Dysonian lineshape is also influenced by the real component, $\chi'$.
+where $A$ is a coefficient accounting for experimental factors, $\chi_{\rm g}$ is the mass spin susceptibility, $y = \frac{H_0 - H_{\rm r}}{\Delta H_0}$, $H_{\rm r}$ is the resonance field, $\Delta H_0$ is the half-width and is equal to $\frac{1}{\gamma T_2}$, with $\gamma = \frac{g\mu_{\rm B}}{\hbar}$, and $\mu_{\rm B}$ the Bohr magneton.
+The weak form of Dysonian can be used here because the conductivity and diffusion of the electrons in the SWCNT powder are both low as compared to a traditional metal.
+Nevertheless, unlike traditional magnetic resonance where the signal entirely depends on the imaginary part of the ac spin susceptibility, $\chi''$, the Dysonian lineshape is also influenced by the real component, $\chi'$.
 Taking the ac susceptibility, $\chi$, to be